Frances Blogg: Marriage

 Frances was received into the Catholic Church on 1 November 1926, four years after her husband.
-Frances' faith was tested while coping with her brother's suicide, yet the Chestertons helped one another through hard times to maintain their relationship with Jesus.
+Frances's faith was tested while coping with her brother's suicide, yet the Chestertons helped one another through hard times to maintain their relationship with Jesus.

-Each Christmas she wrote a poem for their Christmas card, one of which, "How far is it to Bethlehem?", was later published as the hymn "Is It Far To Bethlehem?".
+Each Christmas, she wrote a poem for their Christmas card, one of which, "How far is it to Bethlehem?", was later published as the hymn "Is It Far To Bethlehem?".

 Death and legacy

-In 1909 the couple moved to Beaconsfield, Buckinghamshire, where they lived until their deaths.
+In 1909, the couple moved to Beaconsfield, Buckinghamshire, where they lived until their deaths.
 She was widowed on 14 June 1936, and died on 12 December 1938.

 The Charity of Frances Alice Chesterton was established by her will and was registered as a charity in 1965 (registered charity number 252034).
-It supports the work of the Roman Catholic Church in the parish of Beaconsfield.
+It supports the work of the Catholic Church in the parish of Beaconsfield.